Code of Business Conduct and Ethics

 The Company reserves the right to communicate its position on important issues to elected representatives and other government officials.
 It is the Company’s policy to comply fully with all local, state, federal, foreign and other applicable laws, rules and regulations regarding political contributions.
 The Company’s assets—including Company funds, Employees’ work time and Company premises and equipment—must not be used for, or be contributed to, political campaigns or political activities under any circumstances without prior written approval.
 Employees should not solicit political contributions from other Employees.

-You must obtain approval from the General Counsel for any work activity that requires lobbying communication with any member or employee of a legislative body or with any government official or employee in the formulation of legislation.
+You must obtain approval from the Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel, for any work activity that requires lobbying communication with any member or employee of a legislative body or with any government official or employee in the formulation of legislation.
 Work activity covered by this policy includes meetings with legislators or members of their staffs or with senior executive branch officials on behalf of the Company.
 Preparation, research and other background activities that are done in support of such lobbying communication are also covered by this policy even if the communication ultimately is not made.

 A number of countries maintain controls on the destinations to which products or software may be exported.
 Some of the strictest export controls are maintained by the United States against countries that the U.S. government considers unfriendly or as supporting international terrorism.
 The U.S. regulations are complex and apply both to deemed exports from the United States and to deemed exports of products from other countries when those products contain U.S.-origin components or technology.
 Software created in the United States is subject to these regulations even if duplicated and packaged abroad.
 In some circumstances, an oral presentation containing technical data made to foreign nationals in the United States or access by foreign nationals to certain technology may constitute a controlled export.
 The Legal Department can provide you with guidance on which countries are prohibited destinations for Company products or whether a proposed technical presentation or the provision of controlled technology to foreign nationals may require a U.S. government license.